 In Gaza, the population is trapped, besieged, heavily bombed, and cut off from access to food, water, and adequate medical care.
 It is the worst humanitarian crisis we have seen at Oxfam.
 Our work in Palestine therefore focuses both on urgent humanitarian needs and on long-term economic development, with the rights of the Palestinian people as the foundation.

-In the West Bank, we support young Palestinians with technical and vocational education so they can get a job and build a future.
 This strengthens local communities and helps build a strong and resilient Palestine.
 We also work to strengthen Palestinian organizations in their efforts to document and inform about violations of their rights, with a particular focus on Israeli settlements.

 In Gaza, our main priority is to scale up the humanitarian response to meet urgent humanitarian needs.
 We work with local organizations to deliver emergency aid, including cash-based assistance, food, and basic needs, as well as the restoration of water and sanitation services.